J.P. Devine: Summer and a song at the drive-in

 For many in these parts it was the immortal Skowhegan Drive-In movie theater, 201 Waterville Road in, yes, Skowhegan, that first opened in 1954.

-This summer, Maine International Film Festival Programming Director Ken Eisen and Executive Director Mike Perrault, locked out of their former cinema sites — the Waterville Opera House and Railroad Square Cinema, by COVID-19 — the old revered drive-in will light up the night for the 2020 film festival.
+This summer, Maine International Film Festival Programming Director Ken Eisen and Executive Director Mike Perrault, locked out of their former cinema sites — the Waterville Opera House and Railroad Square Cinema — by COVID-19, will turn to the old revered drive-in to light up the night for the 2020 film festival.

 The drive-in now has spaces for 300 to 350 cars, set in semicircles with standing pipes that once held audio speakers crackling with the sounds of the movies.
 Theater patrons today will tune in via 88.3 FM on their car radios.